Suicide halts Brazil trial of Chinese vaccine attacked by Bolsonaro

-SAO PAULO/BEIJING (Reuters) - Brazil’s health regulator suspended a clinical trial of China’s Sinovac coronavirus vaccine citing a severe adverse event, delighting President Jair Bolsonaro, who has repeatedly criticized the vaccine’s credibility and said it would not be purchased by his country.
+SAO PAULO/BEIJING (Reuters) - Brazil’s health regulator suspended a clinical trial of China’s Sinovac coronavirus vaccine due to a severe adverse event, delighting President Jair Bolsonaro, who has repeatedly criticized the vaccine’s credibility and said it would not be purchased by his government.

 Brazil’s health regulator, Anvisa, suspended the trials late on Monday saying the event occurred on Oct.
 29.

-A source familiar with the matter told Reuters the incident that led to the suspension was a suicide.
-The state government of Sao Paulo, where the trial is being run, later confirmed that a death of a volunteer had been registered as a suicide and was being investigated further.
+The state government of Sao Paulo, where the trial is being run, said the death of a trial volunteer had been registered as a suicide and was being investigated.
+A police report of the incident was seen by Reuters.

+The suspension further inflamed tensions between Bolsonaro and Sao Paulo Governor Joao Doria, who has pinned his political ambitions on the Chinese vaccine which he aims to roll out in his state as early as January, with or without federal assistance.

-Later on Tuesday, Anvisa said it would maintain the suspension and did not give any indication of how long it might last, adding it required more information on the incident.
-It dismissed any indication the move was politically motivated, saying the decision was purely technical.
+On Tuesday, Anvisa said it would maintain the suspension and did not give any indication of how long it might last, adding it required more information on the incident.
+It dismissed any suggestion the move was politically motivated, saying the decision was purely technical.

 The trial’s organizers criticized Anvisa’s decision, saying they had not been notified in advance and that there was no reason to stop the trial.